wing5wong/artisan-whs-static/source/_news/2021-04-15_whs-brings-shakespeare-to-stage.md

 Congratulations to our 10 actors for entering and performing excerpts from Shakespeare’s plays in the festival.

-The three plays performed were:
+The three plays performed were:\
-‘The Tempest’ - Toni Adams, Maddy McKenzie, Firooze Colaabavala and Kezia Pickering.
+‘The Tempest’ - Toni Adams, Maddy McKenzie, Firooze Colaabavala and Kezia Pickering.\
-'As You Like It’ - Toni Adams and Maddy McKenzie.
+'As You Like It’ - Toni Adams and Maddy McKenzie.\
-‘The Taming Of The Shrew’ - Ela Robbins, Firooze Colaabavala, Max Hughes, Autumn Lilley, Nadeem Wali, Laila Belkouadssi and Godfavour Akinyele.
+‘The Taming Of The Shrew’ - Ela Robbins, Firooze Colaabavala, Max Hughes, Autumn Lilley, Laila Belkouadssi and Godfavour Akinyele.\
 They were 5 minute, self-directed and GO!

 We are particularly proud of your efforts as directors.
 You demonstrated our LIFE values through your self-management and determination to be part of this fabulous event.